On Optimal Regularization Parameters via Bilevel Learning: Numerical Experiments

-We and interested in how well Theorem \ref{thm:pointwise} characterises positivity of the solution to the bilevel learning problem \eqref{eq:bilevel}.
-Using the approach outlined above, we can determine the area of the region where the numerical solution to \eqref{eq:bilevel} is 0, and also the area where the condition of Theorem \ref{thm:pointwise} is violated.
-Should Theorem \ref{thm:pointwise} perfectly characterise positivity, we would expect both these areas to be the same.
-We compute the ratio between these areas for the different $\op$ and $\reg$ mentioned above, and display the results in Table \ref{tab:numerics-area-increase}.
-In the denoising setting, we also compute the area where condition \eqref{eq:heuristic-reg-cond} is violated, to see how the new condition compares.
-In Figure \ref{fig:numeric-tikh-denoise} we see that, for Tikhonov denoising, Theorem \ref{thm:pointwise} perfectly characterises positivity, as we would expect following Example \ref{ex:perfect-characterisation}.
-From Table \ref{tab:numerics-area-increase}, Theorem \ref{thm:pointwise} characterises the positivity of \eqref{eq:bilevel} well for the considered problems, with many area ratios being around 1.
-Furthermore, we see in Figure \ref{fig:numer-small-denoise} and Figure \ref{fig:numer-small-deblur} that some instances where the ratio is close to but not exactly 1 is down to numerical error.
-For the denoising setting, we see in Figure \ref{fig:numer-small-denoise} that condition \eqref{eq:heuristic-reg-cond} overestimates the region where $\hat\alpha=0$ by a factor of 2 to 4.
-Compared to condition \eqref{eq:heuristic-reg-cond}, Theorem \ref{thm:pointwise} yields a better characterisation of positivity, particularly for points far away from $\xtrue$ - as demonstrated in Figure \ref{fig:numeric-tikh-denoise} and Figure \ref{fig:numeric-hub-denoise}.
+We are interested in how well Corollary~\ref{cory:pointwise} characterizes positivity of solutions of the bilevel learning problem \eqref{eq:bilevel}.
+Using the approach outlined above, we can determine the area of the region where the numerical solution to \eqref{eq:bilevel} is 0, and also the area where the condition of Corollary~\ref{cory:pointwise} is violated.
+Should Corollary~\ref{cory:pointwise} perfectly characterize positivity, we would expect both areas to coincide.
+We compute the ratio between these areas for the different $\op$ and $\reg$ mentioned above, and display the results in Table~\ref{tab:numerics-area-increase}.
+In the denoising setting, we also compute the area where \eqref{eq:heuristic-reg-cond} is violated, to see how the new condition compares.
+In Figure~\ref{fig:numeric-tikh-denoise} we see that, for Tikhonov denoising, Corollary~\ref{cory:pointwise} perfectly characterizes positivity, as we would expect following Example \ref{ex:perfect-characterization}.
+From Table~\ref{tab:numerics-area-increase}, Corollary~\ref{cory:pointwise} characterizes the positivity of \eqref{eq:bilevel} well for the considered problems, with many area ratios being around 1.
+Furthermore, we see in Figure~\ref{fig:numer-small-denoise} and Figure~\ref{fig:numer-small-deblur} that some instances where the ratio is close to but not exactly 1 is down to numerical error.
+For the denoising setting, we see in Figure~\ref{fig:numer-small-denoise} that \eqref{eq:heuristic-reg-cond} overestimates the region where $0$ is a solution to \eqref{eq:bilevel} by a factor of 2 to 4.
+Compared to condition \eqref{eq:heuristic-reg-cond}, Corollary~\ref{cory:pointwise} yields a better characterization of positivity, particularly for points far away from $\xtrue$ - as demonstrated in Figure~\ref{fig:numeric-tikh-denoise} and Figure~\ref{fig:numeric-hub-denoise}.

-We now demonstrate the result of Theorem \ref{thm:positivity-deblur}, where the upper level cost is the predictive risk and $\op$ is invertible.
-In particular, we consider the same setup as above with forward operator $\op_2$ and Tikhonov regularization.
-We plot the region for which $\hat\alpha=0$ and boundary for when the condition of Theorem \ref{thm:positivity-deblur} holds in Figure \ref{fig:numeric-pred-small}.
-Since the upper level cost is different to the one considered in the above numerics, the contour plot of the upper level cost looks very different.
-We see that the condition of Theorem \ref{thm:positivity-deblur} characterises the positivity of $\hat\alpha$ well in this setting.